 All of the above are normal and natural feelings.
 Everyone is different and it can take some time to process.
 Some of you may have accepted this diagnosis and are ready to take things forward.
 This is where we can help and support you on your journey.

 Contact are a charity for families with disabled children.
 They support families with the best possible guidance and information.
-They have produced a very help booklet called The Helpful Guide for Families with Disabled Children.
+They have produced a very useful booklet called The Helpful Guide for Families with Disabled Children.
 If you would prefer a hard copy of this guide, then you can order one from the Contact Website.

 Diagnosis from birth